 Stephanie exceeds her target of getting 200 handmade petitions signed

-An Open Doors supporter and author of the Flower Violet Blog has been doing an amazing job encouraging people across her parish to sign the handmade petition.
+An Open Doors supporter and author of the Flower Violet Blog did an amazing job encouraging people across her parish to sign the handmade petition.
 With the support of her parish priest, Stephanie ran a table at the back of her church on several occasions.
 She also encouraged local food banks and women’s groups to get involved.

 “It was a mad rush at times,” she said, “Many gave their love and thanks for the work that was being done by Open Doors and were grateful for the opportunity to participate in this campaign.